The Backend Engineer's Evolving Role

 TL;DR

 - Domain expertise.
-You understand the business rules.
+You know the business rules.
+You know the edge cases.
 AI implements; you specify.
-"Refund after 30 days" vs. "Refund after 30 days unless it was a gift card"—that nuance is you.
+The nuance is you.

-- Cross-team communication.
-You align with frontend, product, ops.
+- Cross-boundary communication.
+You translate between product, frontend, ops.
 AI doesn't go to meetings.

 - Typing speed.
 Irrelevant.

 - Memorizing syntax.
-AI knows the syntax.
+AI knows it.
 You need to know when to use what.

 - Trivial debugging.
 "Check the logs" is table stakes.
 Complex root cause is the skill.

-Click "Backend Role 2026" to see the difference →
+Click "Backend Career 2026" to see the difference →

 Quick Check